KSP-KOS/KOS/doc/source/commands/files.rst

 OPEN(PATH)
 ~~~~~~~~~~

-Will return a :struct:`VolumeFile` or :struct:`Directory` representing the item
+Will return a :struct:`VolumeFile` or :struct:`VolumeDirectory` representing the item
 pointed to by :code:`PATH`.
 It will return a :struct:`Boolean` false if there's
 nothing present under the given path.
 Also see :meth:`Volume:OPEN`.